clarencescott/S.T.E.E.L/README.md

-# Flint2ME Project
+# S.T.E.E.L Project

-## What is Flint2Me?
+## What is S.T.E.E.L?
-Flint2ME is a project I would like to begin, offering very cheap pricing to assist highschoolers looking to get into engineering careers, highschool graduates actively preparing for engineering studies in college OR college students with minimal coding abilities looking to start a portfolio for themselves.
+S.T.E.E.L is <b>Students Thriving in Engineering & Emerging Leadership<b>.
+It is a project I would like to begin, offering very cheap pricing to assist highschoolers looking to get into engineering careers, highschool graduates actively preparing for engineering studies in college OR college students with minimal coding abilities looking to start a portfolio for themselves.

 This project will have all the details in this README.md document once I have ironed out all the specifics.
-Flint2Me will also be available to middle-schoolers who are in some form of STEAM/STEM/Robotics acitivities.
+S.T.E.E.L will also be available to middle-schoolers who are in some form of STEAM/STEM/Robotics acitivities.

-# Flint2Me Portfolio Project
+# S.T.E.E.L Portfolio Project
 ## Overview
 Welcome to the Engineering Portfolio Project!
 This initiative is designed to assist middle and high school students aged 10-20 who are passionate about pursuing careers in engineering.
 By participating in this project, students will have the opportunity to build professional web portfolios using HTML, CSS, and JavaScript (including React and Node.js).
 These portfolios will showcase their skills, projects, and achievements, helping them stand out to potential employers and college admissions committees.